volatiletech/sqlboiler/README.md

 # Note on v3 vs v4

-v4 is identical virtually identical to v3 (it has 1 or 2 more features) but was turned into modules.
+v4 is virtually identical to v3 (it has 1 or 2 more features) but was turned into modules.
 The installation instructions are the biggest difference but it's largely left up to the user to decide how to install it.